NACLab/ngc-learn/docs/demonstrations/demo6_boltzmann.md

 ## References
-[1] SMOLENSKY, P. "Information Processing in Dynamical Systems: Foundations of Harmony Theory."
+[1] Smolensky, P. "Information Processing in Dynamical Systems: Foundations of Harmony Theory."
 Parallel distributed processing: explorations in the microstructure of cognition 1 (1986). <br>
 [2] Geoffrey Hinton.
 Products of Experts.
 International conference on artificial